Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks: Introduction

 We aim to address these challenges by developing an end-to-end learning framework that utilizes streaming physiological time series (e.g., heart rate, \spo) and produces risk prediction of hypoxemia, while simultaneously learning powerful latent representation known to improve model robustness against class imbalance~\cite{hendrycks2019using}.
-In addition to general hypoxemia (i.e., any \spo reduction), we focus on predicting persistent hypoxemia given its clinical significance.
-Hypothetically, if we can foresee the future input data, especially the \spo variation, we can anticipate the potential (persistent) hypoxemia more accurately.
-We propose a novel deep model, the \underline{h}ybrid \underline{i}nference \underline{net}work (\ours) that simultaneously makes inference on both future hypoxemic events and the sequence of future low \spo instances.
-This end-to-end model is enabled by jointly optimizing: (\textbf{\textit{i}}) a memory-augmented sequence encoder that both aggregate local temporal features and capture global patient dynamics; (\textbf{\textit{ii}}) a sequence decoder for data reconstruction; (\textbf{\textit{iii}}) a neural Conditional Random Field based sequence decoder that models the transition of future low \spo instances; and (\textbf{\textit{iv}}) a discriminative decoder (classifier) trained for hypoxemia event prediction.
-With joint training, not only can the classifier leverage the learned latent representation, but also the supervisory signal from the classifier gets propagated to seamlessly direct representation learning towards optimizing the desired prediction task.
+In addition to general hypoxemia (i.e., any \spo drop), we focus on predicting persistent hypoxemia given its clinical significance.
+Intuitively, if we can forecast future input data, especially the \spo variation, we can anticipate the potential hypoxemia risk more accurately.
+We propose a novel deep model, the \underline{h}ybrid \underline{i}nference \underline{net}work (\ours) that simultaneously makes inference on both future hypoxemic events and the sequence of future \spo levels.
+This end-to-end framework is enabled by jointly optimizing: (\textbf{\textit{i}}) a memory-augmented sequence encoder that both aggregate local temporal features and capture global patient dynamics; (\textbf{\textit{ii}}) a sequence decoder for data reconstruction; (\textbf{\textit{iii}}) a sequence decoder that models the evolution of future \spo levels; and (\textbf{\textit{iv}}) a discriminative decoder (classifier) trained for hypoxemia event prediction.
+With joint training, the classifier can leverage the learned latent representation, while the supervisory signal from the classifier can be propagated to seamlessly direct representation learning towards optimizing the desired prediction task.

 The proposed model is trained and evaluated on a large real-world pediatric cohort from a large academic medical center.
-The data includes minute-resolution patient measurements of 73,536 surgeries that correspond to 118,000 hours of surgery.
-The experiments show that our proposed model can reliably predict both general and persistent hypoxemia more precisely with lower alarm rate than all the baselines including the model employed by state-of-the-art hypoxemia prediction system.
+The data includes minute-resolution multi-modal time series collected from 72,018 surgeries that correspond to 118,000 hours of surgery.
+The experiments show that our proposed model can reliably predict both general and persistent hypoxemia more precisely with lower alarm rates than a set of strong baselines including the model employed by the state-of-the-art hypoxemia prediction system.